 We found 7 geriatricians who accept Medicaid near Albany, NY.

-Dr. Julie Phillips sees patients in Albany, NY.
-Her medical specialties are general internal medicine and geriatrics (elderly care).
-She is conversant in Spanish.
-She is professionally affiliated with Albany Stratton VA Medical Center.
-Dr. Phillips is a graduate of the University of Massachusetts Medical School.
-Dr. Phillips takes Medicaid and Medicare insurance.
+Dr. Julie Phillips practices general internal medicine and geriatrics (elderly care) in Albany, NY.
+She speaks Spanish.
+Dr. Phillips is professionally affiliated with Albany Stratton VA Medical Center.
+She is a graduate of the University of Massachusetts Medical School.
+She accepts Medicaid and Medicare insurance.

 Conditions / Treatments